 Workers' Compensation Newsletter

-Where Workers Compensation Insurance is Applicable
+When Workers Compensation Insurance is Required

 Workers compensation insurance covers an employee’s medical expenses and lost wages.
 It may also provide benefits for dependents of workers who are killed on the job due to work-related accidents or illnesses.

 Every state has its own set of workers compensation laws.
 Some states have statutes protecting employers by limiting the amount an injured employee may recover from an employer.
 Some state laws protect fellow employees by eliminating any liability on the part of co-workers for most accidents.

 Every state also has its own statutes mandating the amount of workers compensation insurance an employer must maintain.
 Each state also has statutes determining the percentage of the employee’s salary the employer must pay if the employee misses work due to a work-related injury or illness.

 Some states allow employers who meet minimum payroll levels or a sufficient number of employees to forego maintaining workers compensation insurance and be self-insured, meaning they pay any claims out of pocket.

 Some states also allow smaller employers, typically with 5 or fewer employees, to be exempt from the requirement of maintaining workers compensation insurance.

 In addition, not all states require all employees to be covered by workers compensation insurance.
 Exempt employees may include business owners, independent contractors, domestic household workers, agricultural workers, maritime or railroad employees, and unpaid volunteers.